When you want to learn/ buy something, where is one of the first places you check?

-In the long run, they are more likely to remember your brand when they need something that you offer.
+In the long run, they are more likely to remember your authentic brand story when they need something that you offer.

 3. Establishes your thought leadership

 When your audience searches for some information on a search engine, they could type in different keywords to get the information they want.

 If your website shows up in the SERPs for those keywords related to a certain topic, and you have multiple pieces of brand messaging and content on your site which is internally linked, you start being perceived as an expert on that topic.

 4. Improves rankings in search engines

 On the other hand, if you have a lot of organic traffic, it shows Google that your site is popular, relevant, and of high quality.

-This can help you achieve a coveted spot in the search results.
+This can help you achieve even more coveted spots in the search results.

 5. Gives you a competitive edge

 If your website is optimized to show up organically above other search results, especially of your competitors, then you are considered ‘better’ than them.

 In fact, users may ignore web pages that show low, so the higher you are, the better you are than your competition who ranks below.

-So the benefits of organic traffic in this case are synonymous to you being more differentiated and having a unique brand story.
+So the benefits of organic traffic in this case are synonymous with you being more differentiated and having a unique brand story.

 6. Builds trust and credibility